Glean is a program intended to configure a system based on configuration provided in a configuration drive.

-If not, glean is started with the interface specified.
+If not, glean is started with the interface that triggered this event specified as an argument.
 The configuration drive is probed to see if network configuration for the interface is available.
 If so, it will be added, otherwise the interface will configured for DHCP.

 How do I use glean?¶

 Glean ships glean-install, a script which install glean into your system startup environment.
 It should handle sysv, upstart and systemd to cover all major distributions.
 This should be run once, during install or image build.